ao-space/load-quarkus/loadtest/wrk/README.md

     ./target/load-quarkus-0.0.1-runner
     ```

-*Note:* For native build of load-quarkus, there are serveral different ways to accomplish.
+*Note:* For native build of load-quarkus, there are several different ways to accomplish.
 You can use [this document](https://quarkus.io/guides/building-native-image) to get more details.

 ## Test

 For testing, you can use different wrk parameters and relative lua script to test and get the measurement results.

-*Note:* for knowning more details of test results, it 's better to use the `--latency` option to get "Latency Distribution".
+*Note:* for knowing more details of test results, it 's better to use the `--latency` option to get "Latency Distribution".

 ```shell script
 wrk % wrk -c100 -t8 -d30s -s ./gin.lua --latency "http://localhost:5444"